DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 : Length of the IP Prefix of the advertised route, in bits.
 MUST be lesser or equal to the length of the IP Address field, in bits.

-Upon receiving the ROUTE_ADVERTISEMENT message, an endpoint MAY start routing IP packets in that prefix to its peer.
+Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY start routing IP packets in that prefix to its peer.

-## ROUTE_REJECTION Message {#route-rej}
+## ROUTE_REJECTION Capsule {#route-rej}

-The ROUTE_REJECTION message allows an endpoint to communicate to its peer that it is not willing to route traffic to a given prefix.
-This message uses a CONNECT-IP Stream Chunk Type of 0x04.
+The ROUTE_REJECTION capsule allows an endpoint to communicate to its peer that it is not willing to route traffic to a given prefix.
+This capsule uses a Capsule Type of 0xfff103.
 Its value uses the following format:

 ~~~
-ROUTE_REJECTION Message {
+ROUTE_REJECTION Capsule {
   IP Version (8),
   IP Address (32..128),
   IP Prefix Length (8),
 }
 ~~~
-{: #route-rej-format title="ROUTE_REJECTION Message Format"}
+{: #route-rej-format title="ROUTE_REJECTION Capsule Format"}

 IP Version: